hamyyy/SFML-Template/README.md

 ### Linux
 1. Ensure the GCC Toolchain is installed (**sudo apt install build-essential**)
 2. Run **sudo apt install libsfml-dev**.
 The SFML version you got will vary depending on the distro.
-2.5.0 is only included in [Ubuntu 18.10 Cosmic Cuttlefish](http://cdimage.ubuntu.com/daily-live/current/HEADER.html) and a few other non-Ubuntu distros -- Not sure yet about 2.5.1.
+2.5.1 is included in [Ubuntu 19.04 Disco Dingo](http://cdimage.ubuntu.com/daily-live/current/HEADER.html) for example.

 ### All
 3. Download & Install Visual Studio Code if you don't already have it.